MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/Cluster-Operating-System-Rolling-Upgrade.md

 ![Illustration showing that the cluster rolling OS upgrade has been successfully completed; all nodes have been upgraded to Windows Server 2016, and the cluster is running at the Windows Server 2016 cluster functional level](media/Cluster-Operating-System-Rolling-Upgrade/Cluster_RollingUpgrade_Stage4.png)
 **Figure 5: Final State: Windows Server 2016 Failover Cluster (Stage 4)**

-## The Cluster operating system rolling upgrade
+## Workflow

-This section describes the workflow for performing a Cluster operating system rolling upgrade.
+This section describes the workflow for performing a Cluster Operating System Rolling Upgrade.

 ![Illustration showing the workflow for upgrading a cluster](media/Cluster-Operating-System-Rolling-Upgrade/Clustering_RollingUpgrade_Workflow.png)
-**Figure 6: Cluster operating system rolling upgrade workflow**
+**Figure 6: Cluster Operating System Rolling Upgrade workflow**

-Cluster operating system rolling upgrade includes the steps below for upgrading from Windows Server 2012 R2 to Windows Server 2016, however the process is the same for later versions of Window Server.
+Cluster Operating System Rolling Upgrade includes the steps below for upgrading from Windows Server 2012 R2 to Windows Server 2016, however the process is the same for later versions of Window Server.

 1. Prepare the cluster for the operating system upgrade as follows:
-    1. Cluster operating system rolling upgrade requires removing one node at a time from the cluster.
+    1. Cluster Operating System Rolling Upgrade requires removing one node at a time from the cluster.
 Check if you have sufficient capacity on the cluster to maintain HA SLAs when one of the cluster nodes is removed from the cluster for an operating system upgrade.
-In other words, do you require the capability to failover workloads to another node when one node is removed from the cluster during  the process of Cluster operating system rolling upgrade?
-Does the cluster have the capacity to run the required workloads when one node is removed from the cluster for Cluster operating system rolling upgrade?
+In other words, do you require the capability to failover workloads to another node when one node is removed from the cluster during  the process of Cluster Operating System Rolling Upgrade?
+Does the cluster have the capacity to run the required workloads when one node is removed from the cluster for Cluster Operating System Rolling Upgrade?
     2. For Hyper-V workloads, check that all Windows Server Hyper-V hosts have CPU support for Second-Level Address Table (SLAT).
 Only SLAT-capable machines can use the Hyper-V role in Windows Server 2016 and newer.
     3. Check that any workload backups have completed, and consider backing-up the cluster.
 Stop backup operations while adding nodes to the cluster.
     4. Check that all cluster nodes are online /running/up using the [`Get-ClusterNode`](/powershell/module/failoverclusters/Get-ClusterNode) cmdlet (see Figure 7).